What Is Hyperpigmentation?

 What To Expect?

 After hyperpigmentation treatment, skin is commonly quite red, however, this will fade usually within 1 – 24 hours.
 Redness can vary from person to person and is not seen in all cases, please read our aftercare advice.
 As the heat impairs the lesions it induces an immune system response to remove the pigmentation.
 Therefore the hyperpigmentation will reduce in size or lighten as your treatment progresses.
 Alternatively, it may crust over the following weeks.
 Then gradually flake away from the skin leaving little to no trace of the original mark.
 Every individual is different and so predicting the efficacy is, in fact, impossible.
 It may take up to 4 weeks post-treatment to observe the effects of the session.

 The number of treatments will depend on the health, type and size of the brown blemish and individual skin sensitivity.
 Typically around 1-10+ sessions are necessary.
 We recommend Pigmentation treatment no less than every 4 weeks, although this may vary depending on your treatment progression.
 We will advise you on the recommended interval after your initial consultation.
 Always take into consideration your skin condition, severity and the nature of the lesion.

 Prior to Pigmentation Treatment and Consultation

-Please see our information about Preparation and call us to arrange a free no-obligation consultation.
-A face to face consultation will then be carried out which includes a patch test and is essential to select optimal settings for treatment and medical suitability. (usually lasts for 30 minutes).
+Please see our information about Preparation and call us to arrange a consultation which may also include a patch test this is essential to select optimal settings for treatment and medical suitability. (usually lasts for 30 minutes).

 If you have any questions or queries, please do not hesitate to contact us.